openfl/OpenFLDevelopersGuide/keyboard-input/using-the-ime-class.md

 ## Listening for IME composition events {#listening-for-ime-composition-events}

 IME composition events are dispatched when a composition string is being set.
 For example, if the user has their IME enabled and active and types a string in Japanese, the IMEEvent.IME_COMPOSITION event would dispatch as soon as the user selects the composition string.
-In order to listen for the IMEEvent.IME_COMPOSITION event, you need to add an event listener to the static ime property in the System class (flash.system.System.ime.addEventListener(...)), as shown in the following example:
+In order to listen for the IMEEvent.IME_COMPOSITION event, you need to add an event listener to the static ime property in the System class (openfl.system.System.ime.addEventListener(...)), as shown in the following example:

 var inputTxt:TextField; var outputTxt:TextField;